 Hotels Under Construction.
-The situation is a bit fluid because two of the hotels, the new Williams Inn (at the bottom of Spring Street) and the new Marriott Residence Inn (on Route 2 near Cumberland Farms in Williamstown) are currently under construction.
+The situation is a bit fluid because two of the hotels, the new Williams Inn (at the bottom of Spring Street) and the new Marriott Fairfield Inn (on Route 2 near Cumberland Farms in Williamstown) are currently under construction.

 We do not have pricing yet for local hotels, including the new Williams Inn, the Orchards, and the new Residence Inn.
 Typically, the prices do go up for reunion plus hotels/motels often set a minimum stay.

 Other Local Motels.
 You will be able to make reservations at other local motels (e.g., 1896 House) beginning in June 2019.
 The 50th Reunion Program will not have room blocks for us at these other motels, but anyone who typically books reservations a year in advance can certainly make a reservation at these other locations.